wlonk/arcadia/vingt-et-un.md

 tell you which of the following are required to make it happen (they will choose one to four):

+  * A temporal constraint:
       * The spell must be performed in the dead of night.
+      * The spell must be cast at a particular juncture of the stars: at an equinox, solstice, or similar time.
+      * The spell requires certain weather conditions (rain, snow, or lightning most probably).
+  * A ritual constraint:
       * The spell must be performed in absolute solitude.
       * The spell must be performed with a coven of assistants.
-  * The spell is blasphemous, and may bar the caster from Heaven.
+      * The spell must be cast naked.
+  * A material constraint:
       * The spell requires the blood, bones, hair, teeth, or other body parts of a hanged man.
-  * The spell must be cast naked.
+      * The spell requires something particular from nature: mistletoe, moss-oak, or fly agaric are common examples.
       * The spell requires some sacrifice from the caster, something precious to them.
+  * A wild outcome:
+      * The spell will do more or less what you intend.
+There's no way to know which until it is cast.
       * The spell will leave its mark upon the caster, that all may know who worked it.
-  * The spell must be cast at a particular juncture of the stars: at an equinox, solstice, or similar time.
-  * The spell requires something particular from nature: mistletoe, moss-oak, or fly agaric are common examples.
+  * A grave consequence:
       * The spell may not be undone.
-  * The spell will do more or less what you intend.
-There's no way to know which until it is cast.
-  * The spell requires certain weather conditions (rain, snow, or lightning most probably).
+      * The spell is blasphemous, and may bar the caster from Heaven.
       * The spell requires bargaining with a fairy.

 Once you can fulfil the conditions, the spell will take effect.
 How _exactly_ should be described collaboratively.
 For example, if you wish to build a